queckezz/get-windows-env/readme.md

 [![License][license-image]][license-url]
 [![Js Standard Style][standard-image]][standard-url]

-Get a list of system or user environment variables on windows. `process.env` is not enough because you can't differentiate by system or user environment variables.
+Get a list of system or user environment variables on windows.

+## Why not just `process.env`?

+If you want to  differentiate between user and system variables this package is for you.
+Otherwise `process.env` is just fine.

 ## Example